Devils River State Natural Area

 In order to prepare for the opening of the south unit and to preserve the ecological integrity of the Devils River and surrounding lands, Texas Parks and Wildlife has been working with stakeholders and the public to develop plans for Devils River State Natural Areas, as well as for responsible long-term public use of the Devils River.

-Visitation of archeological pictograph sites is permitted on a pre-approved basis only.
+Visitation of archeological pictormitted on a preapproved basis only.
 For natural and cultural resource tour arrangements, call the State Natural Area at (830) 395-2133.
 There are no regularly scheduled educational programs.
 Availability of tours is limited due to staffing constraints.

 Outfitters & Guide Services

-Texas Parks and Wildlife Department has established shuttle service agreements with two outfitters to provide shuttle service for put-in and take-out on state-managed lands.
+Texas Parks and Wildlife Department has established a shuttle service agreement with the following outfitter to provide shuttle service for put-in and take-out on state-managed lands.

 Nearby attractions include Seminole Canyon State Park & Historic Site, Kickapoo Cavern State Park, Amistad National Recreation Area, and the cities of Del Rio and Ciudad Acuña.
 More information on Lake Amistad can be found at the Amistad National Recreation Area website, the International Boundary & Water Commission website and the .